ibm-cloud-docs/monitoring/monitor/exporters/ipmi.md

     ```
     {: codeblock}

+7. If the IPMI exporter is installed in a host from which you plan to collect sensor metrics from multiple hosts, configure the `ipmi_remote.yml` file.
+See[IPMI remote sample file](https://github.com/soundcloud/ipmi_exporter/blob/master/ipmi_remote.yml){: external}.

-7. Run the IPMI exporter.
+8. Run the IPMI exporter.

     ```
     ./ipmi_exporter --config.file=ipmi_local.yml &
     ```
     {: pre}

-8. Check the IPMI exporter is running.
+9. Check the IPMI exporter is running.
 Run the command:

     ```
     ps -aux | grep ipmi